CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/workspaces/workspace/workspace-block.md

 ### Block Restrictions

 A workspace can contain any number of blocks.
-The only restrictions within a workspace are that there can only be one [Start Workspace][] block and one [Handle Workspace Exception][] block wthin a workspace, starting a flow that contains more than one of these blocks within a workspace will cause a [Translation Error][Translation Errors] to occur.
+The only restrictions within a workspace are that there can only be one [Start Workspace][] block and one [Handle Workspace Exception][] block within a workspace.

+Starting a flow that contains more than one of the restricted blocks within a workspace will cause a [Translation Error][Translation Errors] to occur.

 ### Unhandled Exceptions